Vietnam Travel Guide

 Get Relaxed in Beaches and Bridges of Da Nang

 One of the beautiful cities of Vietnam with both modern elements as well as ancient and traditional parts is the City of Da Nang.
 It is one of the best places to visit the beach and relax.
 Other than that, it is a place to take some great pictures on the Dragon Bridge and the Golden Hands Bridge during your travels.

 Take Boat Ride Tam Coc Village and Enjoy its Rice Fields

 Being an important part of their cuisine and culture, rice and the Rice Fields of Tam Coc are UNESCO-listed sites, and they are among popular attractions.
 One of the calm and relaxing experiences in Vietnam is taking boat rides in the Ngo Dong river and admiring the sight of the farms and paddy fields on both sides of the river.

-Have a Nice Time in Phu Quoc Island
+Have a Nice Time on Phu Quoc Island

-Last but not least, after a long journey in the mainland, you can head for a small paradise amidst the waters to the western areas to the south of Vietnam.
-Away from all the noise of the cities, you can get some calm in this tropical island, or if you are up to it, go and visit its national park and see the wildlife of the island.
+Finally, after a long journey in the mainland, you can head for a small paradise amidst the waters to the western areas to the south of Vietnam.
+Away from all the cities’ noise, you can get some calm on this tropical island, or if you are up to it, go and visit its national park and see the wildlife of the island.